dabjulmaros/Send_To_Start_Menu/readme.md

 - Build with cargo (optional)
 - Double click exe, (It will create a shortcut of itself, and place it on %appdata%\Microsoft\Windows\SendTo)
 - rename as desired (Default is Start Menu);
-- The option will be avalible when right click a file or exe
+- The option will be avalible when right click file or folder(folder send to start menu does nothing)

 ## TODO